Fisheries Accounting: Integrating Stock Assessment

 1. Outcome

-This Circular provides comprehensive guidance on integrating fisheries stock assessment science with statistical accounting frameworks, bridging the methodological gap between biological fisheries science and environmental-economic accounting.
-Upon completion, readers will be equipped to compile robust fisheries asset accounts that leverage the best available fisheries science while maintaining accounting coherence.
+This Circular provides guidance on integrating fisheries stock assessment science with statistical accounting frameworks.
+Upon completion, readers will be equipped to compile fisheries asset accounts that leverage stock assessment outputs while maintaining accounting coherence.

-This Circular addresses how to transform stock assessment outputs into accounting entries, propagate uncertainty appropriately, accommodate multi-species and ecosystem considerations, and align with SDG indicator 14.4.1 (proportion of fish stocks within biologically sustainable levels)[1].
-The conceptual foundation presented here underpins the distinction between wild-capture fisheries and cultivated aquaculture presented in TG-3.9 Aquaculture Accounts.
-Governance and policy aspects of fisheries management, including the role of regional fisheries management organisations, are addressed in TG-1.5 Fisheries Management.
+This Circular addresses how to transform stock assessment outputs into accounting entries, propagate uncertainty, accommodate multi-species and ecosystem considerations, and align with SDG indicator 14.4.1[1].
+Governance and policy aspects of fisheries management are addressed in TG-1.5 Fisheries Management.

 2. Requirements